ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 all other flags except the :c:member:`HS_FLAG_SINGLEMATCH` flag and the :c:member:`HS_FLAG_QUIET` flag.

-Hyperscan will accept logical combination expressions at compile time that evaluate to *true* when no patterns have matched, and report the match for combination at end of data if no patterns have matched; for example: ::
+Vectorscan will accept logical combination expressions at compile time that evaluate to *true* when no patterns have matched, and report the match for combination at end of data if no patterns have matched; for example: ::